wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-office-add-ins/includes/3-apis.md

 [![Preview video showing Script Lab running in Excel, Word, and PowerPoint.](../media/03-screenshot-wide-youtube.png 'Script Lab preview video')](https://aka.ms/scriptlabvideo)

-### Validating an Office Add-in's manifest file
+### Validating an Office add-in's manifest file

-The Office Add-ins manifest validator examines your add-in's manifest file to determine if it's correct and complete.
-If you created your add-in project using the Yeoman generator for Office Add-ins (version 1.1.17 or later), you can validate the manifest by running the following command in the root directory of the project.
+The Office add-ins manifest validator examines your add-in's manifest file to determine if it's correct and complete.
+If you created your add-in project using the Yeoman generator for Office add-ins (version 1.1.17 or later), you can validate the manifest by running the following command in the root directory of the project.

 ```bash
 npm run validate